Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 * A _suspending function_ — a function that is marked with `suspend` modifier.
 It may _suspend_ execution of the code without blocking the current thread of execution by invoking other suspending functions.
 A suspending function cannot be invoked from a regular code, but only from other suspending functions and from suspending lambdas (see below).
   For example, `.await()` and `yield()`, as shown in [use cases](#use-cases), are suspending functions that may be defined in a library.
 The standard library provides primitive suspending functions that are used to define all other suspending functions.

-> Note: In the current version suspending functions are only allowed to make _tail-calls_ to other suspending functions.
-  This restriction will be lifted in the future.

 * A _suspending lambda_ — a block of code that can be run in a coroutine.
   It looks exactly like an ordinary [lambda expression](https://kotlinlang.org/docs/reference/lambdas.html) but its functional type is marked with `suspend` modifier.
   Just like a regular lambda expression is a short syntactic form for an anonymous local function, a suspending lambda is a short syntactic form for an anonymous suspending function.
 It may _suspend_ execution of the code without blocking the current thread of execution by invoking suspending functions.
-For example, the block of code in curly braces following `async` function, as shown in [use cases](#use-cases), is a suspending lambda.
+  For example, blocks of code in curly braces following `runSuspending`, `future`, and `buildSequence` functions, as shown in [use cases](#use-cases), are suspending lambdas.

 > Note: Suspending lambdas may invoke suspending functions in all places of their code where a [non-local](https://kotlinlang.org/docs/reference/returns.html) `return` statement